How A Heated Water Hose Can Save Your Plumbing

 If you’re not sure how long of a cable you need, there’s a great chart on the product page that will tell you depending on how thick your hose is and how low temperatures you’ll be camping in.
 The HEATIT heating cable has an included thermostat that will start and stop heating when needed.

 You can zip-tie, tape with 3M Glass Electrical Tape or wrap it around your water hose.
 You could also use an insulation pipe below like I do to stuff both the hose and heating cable in.

-Insulation Pipe – I use Foam Pipe Insulation like this from Home Depot.
+Insulation Pipe – I use foam pipe insulation like this (click to view on Amazon).
 The easiest thing, in my opinion, is to get an insulation pipe like this to put the hose and heating cable in.
 Not only does it insulate, but it makes sure that the heating cable is right on the hose and heats it accordingly.
 The foam pipe insulation I use has an inside diameter of 1 inch and comes in 6 feet.